MuhammadMuazen/Simple-Network-Switch-VHDL/README.md

 This is a very simple implementaion for a network switch in VHDL.

-It was part of my class in uni so use it how ever you want.
+It was part of my class in uni so use it however you want.

 ## Switch Logic You Will Find Here